contagon/handbook/handbook/34-finances-and-audits.md

 ## 34.0 Introduction

-Tithes and offerings allow the Church to pursue the Lord’s work of salvation and exaltation (see [1.2](1-work-of-salvation-and-exaltation.md#12-the-work-of-salvation-and-exaltation)).
+Tithes and offerings allow the Church to pursue God’s work of salvation and exaltation (see [1.2](1-work-of-salvation-and-exaltation.md#12-gods-work-of-salvation-and-exaltation)).
 These funds are sacred.
 They represent the sacrifice and faith of members of the Church (see [Mark 12:41–44](https://www.churchofjesuschrist.org/study/scriptures/nt/mark/12.41-44?lang=eng#p41)).

 Some of the uses of tithes and offerings in supporting the Lord’s work include: